mohsaqr/latents/README.md

 logLik(evaluated)   # identical to logLik(full_fit)
 ```

-Those residuals are not decoration on these data. `attendance` counts the days
-a student was active in a course, and a day counts as active *because*
+`attendance` counts the days a student was active in a course, and a day counts as active *because*
 something was clicked, so `attendance` shares variance with the click measures
 beyond what the profile explains.
 The diagonal model has no way to say that,
 and `get_results(fit, "residuals", by = "overall")` reports it: the largest